Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 directly into a [J-hook] (rotating clockwise) over her head.
 You have to be fast.
 It takes 2.5 chain turns.

+#### Right-side inside pass into parallel position

+Use it from an [open] hold.
+The footwork and most of the handwork is the same as in a [right-side inside pass].
+The follower will turn and her back should be visible by the end of step 2.
+Immediately when the follower's back is visible, drag your hand from her back to her shoulder (3&4), down her arm (5).
+You should have a [parallel] handhold when finishing the anchor step (5&6).

 #### Right-side pass into closed position

 Use it from an [open] hold.
-Do a right-side inside pass and while the follower turns and gives her back (2), drag your hand from her back to her shoulder (3&4), down her arm.
-You should have a [parallel] handhold when doing the anchor step (&6).
+The footwork and most of the handwork is the same as in a [right-side inside pass].
+The follower will turn and her back should be visible by the end of step 2.
+Immediately when the follower's back is visible, place your right-hand fingers in between her shoulder blades.
+As the follower rotates, the right hand will be flat against the shoulder blade, achieving a [closed] position.
+In steps 3&4, make step 4 bigger.
+Also make 5&6 bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an [open] position.

 #### Right-side inside chain turn